fusion-energy/paramak/README.md

 `trelis -batch -nographics make_faceteted_neutronics_model.py`

+This should export a h5m file for use in DAGMC.

 Further information on DAGMC neutronics can be found here [DAGMC](https://svalinn.github.io/DAGMC/) and information [OpenMC](https://openmc.readthedocs.io/) which can be used in conjunction with DAGMC to simulate on faceteted CAD models.
+The openmc workshop also has two tasks that might be of interest [task 10 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_10) and [task 12 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12)

 # Example scripts